Frequently Asked Questions

 My application has been approved and I need to sign the lease.
 What happens next?

 You will have 24 hours once we offer the property to you to sign a lease.
 Once the 24 hours has expired, you will still have an opportunity to sign the lease, however it will be on a first come – first serve basis.
 Remember, your full security deposit/cleaning fee of 1.5 times the monthly rent is due at the time of lease signing.
+If your lease start date is within 30 days of lease signing, you will also be required to pay your first months rent at lease signing in the form of a separate cashiers check.

 What is the lease term for your properties?